We have three flagship schools which receive our largest three-year donations and programmes of non-financial support:

 - Greig City Academy, Haringey

-We also support the following schools through annual donations or scholarships:
+We also support the following schools and universities through annual donations or scholarships:

 - City of London School for Girls